Sprinter Van Conversion Tour: Custom 4×4 Outside Van

 My Third Sprinter Van Conversion

 After 4 years and nearly 70,000 miles, I decided I wanted to experiment with a new layout.
-Also…surprise!
-Our family is growing….baby bear is due February 2023, so we needed another seatbelt which is the primary reason for this new van.
+Our family was growing, so we needed another seatbelt for our son which is the primary reason for this third van.

-I went back to the drawing board with Outside Van to build out a new 2021 170″ 4×4 Mercedes Sprinter Van with a design that focused on incorporating a third passenger seat, additional storage to keep the clutter at bay, an upgraded lithium battery system, as well as many of the features I loved in my second van, like the big galley and platform bed.
+I went back to the drawing board with Outside Van to build out a new 2021 170″ 4×4 Mercedes Sprinter Van named Wombat.
+My design focused on incorporating a third passenger seat, additional storage to keep the clutter at bay, an upgraded lithium battery system, as well as many of the features I loved in my second van, like the big galley and platform bed.

 We typically spend 6-8 months a year living full time in our van, and my new Outside Van turned out beautifully with many custom features that were designed to accommodate van life with a family of three plus two dogs for extended periods of time.
 I also work from the van so having a comfortable work space was key.